PauliinaV/Short_Story_Reading_Behaviour_Public/README.md

 Data and analysis files from Vuorinen, Keller, & Tatler.

-All of the files have been written and planned by Vuorinen.
+All of the files have been written and planned by P.T.E.
+Vuorinen.

 Please cite as:
+Vuorinen, Tatler, & Keller. (in prep).
+Tracking e-Reading Behaviour: Uncovering the Effects of Task Context, Electronic Experience, and Motivation.

 ## Folder set up